Build an LLM from scratch in MAX

 Why GPT-2?

 It’s the architectural foundation for modern language models.
-LLaMA, Mistral, GPT-4; they’re all built on the same core components you’ll implement here:
+LLaMA, Mistral, GPT-4; they’re all built on the same core components you’ll find here:

 • multi-head attention